 • Overdraft: These also belong in the «bad guys» category.
 First, the overdraft fees tend to be shockingly high for most banks, and secondly, living in the red tends to bleed into other areas of your finances, causing a ripple effect.

-Where to go for help?
+Debt in Switzerland: where to go for help?
 Support to find your way out of debt

 Once the vulture of debt has spotted its next meal, it’s hard to shake it off.
 The sad reality in Switzerland, a country where personal responsibility is highly valued, is that getting out of debt and completing all payments is not as simple as it seems.
 Regardless of how you got trapped in the debt spiral, the system is partly to blame.